There are a lot of people going to the theater tonight.

 And they think that it's you in the press who refuse to see both sides of these crucial issues in a fair and objective way that pose a greater threat than they do.

-The people of the country who make the country work at themselves as perhaps the last chance to save the traditions and institutions that make this country great.
+The people of the country who make the country work look at themselves as perhaps the last chance to save the traditions and institutions that make this country great.

 And they're acting on those fears at the ballot box.

-People who make this country work are damn tired of being blamed for the destruction, and they're going to fix it if they can.
+The people who make this country work are damn tired of being blamed for the destruction, and they're going to fix it if they can.

 But don't for a minute think that they're surly simply because they're mean.